 Q. Does ReNova last?

-A. Two years of following up with clients prove that ReNova has an enduring effect and clients are still using the skills they gained to remain in recovery.
+A. Annual following up with clients (years 1-5) prove that ReNova has an enduring effect and clients are still using the skills they gained to remain in recovery.

 Q. Is anyone a good candidate for ReNova?